The Definitive Guide to Underground Cable Ducting

 Is ducting the same as trunking?

-Both cable ducting and trunking protect cables, manage it in a neat way and hide them out of sight.
-However, each one had different uses and applications, and they have some key differences.
+Both cable ducting and trunking protect cables, keep them organised and conceal them from view.
+However, each one has a variety of uses and applications, with some key differences too.

-First of all, Cable Ducting is for outdoor use and underground utilities installations.
-On the other hand, Cable Trunking’s main use is for indoor cable management.
+First of all, Cable Ducting is for outdoor use and underground utility installations.
+On the other hand, installers mainly use Cable Trunking for indoor cable management.
 Additionally, the former consists of lengths or coils of pipe, whereas the latter is an enclosure, usually with a rectangular cross-section and a removable (or hinged) side.

-Cable trunking is usually visible in office buildings as a white plastic box that runs along walls and roofs.
-Its purpose is to cover electrical equipment an keep them safe and tidy.
-You would never find trunking buried in the back garden with power cables or utility pipes running through it.
+Cable trunking is typically visible in office buildings, often appearing as a white plastic box running along walls and roofs.
+Its purpose is to cover electrical equipment, keeping it safe and tidy.
+You would never find trunking buried in the back garden.
+Or with power cables or utility pipes running through it.
 That is what underground ducting is for!

 What are the HS Codes for Cable Ducting?

-The HS Code for Trunking, Ducting and Cable Trays for electrical circuits is 39259020.
-HS stands for the Harmonized Commodity Description and Coding System and constitutes an international nomenclature for the classification of products.
-It is also famous as Customs Tariff Number.
+The HS Code for Trunking, Ducting and Cable Trays used in electrical circuits is 39259020.
+HS stands for the Harmonized Commodity Description and Coding System, and constitutes an international nomenclature for the classification of products.
+This code is commonly referred to as the Customs Tariff Number in many countries, where it is used for customs and tariff purposes.

 Does Armoured (SWA) Cable need ducting?

 There is no need for ducting when installing Steel Wire Armoured (SWA) Cable.
-You can bury it directly in the ground with no further protection at sufficient depth as to prevent damage!
+You can bury it directly in the ground at a sufficient depth to prevent damage, with no additional protection needed.

-However, you can just add a layer of sand or sifted coil under the cable, followed by more sand or sifted soil on top, in order to prevent any sharp stones penetrating the outer sheathing.
+However, you can apply a layer of sand or silted soil beneath the cable, then cover it with more sand or silted soil to protect the outer sheath from sharp stones.

 FURUKAWA ELECTRIC CABLE DUCTING

-E-Tech Components offer Furukawa’s Underground Cable Ducting System, which enables the simplest and fastest installation of protected buried cable routes, EFLEX Square!
+E-Tech Components provide EFLEX Square – Furukawa Electric’s Underground Cable Ducting System, which enables the simplest and fastest installation of protected buried cable routes!
 EFLEX Square complies with ENATS 12/24 Class 1 Specification.
 Additionally, its units are stackable, which makes them ideal for underground multi-rack cable installations.

 View our Cable Protection Solutions Here